 - increased sales to existing customers, or new leads gained through them;

-- the development of new distribution channels (eg the internet);
+- the development of new distribution channels (eg social media platforms);

 - improved supply arrangements, such as just-in-time supply or outsourcing non-core activities;

 - the opportunity to take on a key employee from a competitor;

 - the introduction of financial backers who are keen to fund expansion.